bordigagabriel00/Automated-product-categorization-for-e-commerce-with-AI/README.txt

 |- with the `pip install poetry` command from the WSL console.

-Instructions:

-1. From the console, navigate to the file path.

-## PREREQUIREMENTS:

-- This project is designed and structured to work from WSL/Linux.

--Install Docker.

--Install Poetry
-|
-|- with the `pip install poetry` command from the WSL console.

 ##Instructions:

 1. From the console, navigate to the file path.